 Factors Affecting Your Alimony Case

 Alimony can be a contentious issue.
-So, many spousal support disputes are resolved in court in front of a family law judge.
-The court considers many different factors as it decides whether to award alimony.
+Many spousal support disputes are resolved in court in front of a family law judge.

 - Duration of the marriage